glotzerlab/hoomd-blue/sphinx-doc/mpi.rst

 GPU selection in MPI runs
 -------------------------

-GPU selection in MPI runs is handled in one of two automatically selected ways.

-1. If all GPUs in a host are set to compute exclusive mode, HOOMD-blue uses the compute exclusive mode to assign a single rank to each GPU.
-In this mode, do not run more ranks per node than there are GPUs on that node or one of the ranks will produce an error that all GPUs are in use.

-2. If *not* all GPUs are in compute exclusive mode, HOOMD-blue will use information from ``mpirun`` to determine the *local rank* on a node (0,1,2,... unique id for each process on a node).
+HOOMD-blue uses information from ``mpirun`` to determine the *local rank* on a node (0,1,2,...).
 Each rank will use the GPU id matching the local rank modulus the number of GPUs on the node.
 In this mode, do not run more ranks per node than there are GPUs or you will oversubscribe the GPUs.
-HOOMD can identify local rank information with OpenMPI and MVAPICH.
+This selection mechanism selects GPUs from within the set of GPUs provided by the cluster scheduler.

-For other MPI stacks, such as Intel MPI, this information is unavailable and HOOMD falls back on selecting ``gpu_id = global_rank % num_gpus_on_node`` and issues a notice message.
+In some MPI stacks, such as Intel MPI, this information is unavailable and HOOMD falls back on selecting ``gpu_id = global_rank % num_gpus_on_node`` and issues a notice message.
 This mode only works on clusters where scheduling is performed by node (not by core) and there are a uniform number of GPUs on each node.